alicerunsonfedora/fedigardens/README.md

 </div>

-**Fediardens** is a small, personal client for the Mastodon social network (along with any Mastodon API-compatible networks in the fediverse).
+**Fedigardens** is a small, personal client for the Mastodon social network (along with any Mastodon API-compatible networks in the fediverse).
 The app stems from a [capstone][capstone-link] project I completed in college about humane social media design, and it aims to further this concept while providing a native Apple-like app experience.

 > :warning: This project is currently in a _prototype_ state.
 Designs and
 > features are not final and may change over the course of the project.